-On Friday, August 9th the University's email system will be changing.
-The Zimbra system will be retired and all email accounts will be migrated to the Microsoft Office 365 cloud-based email service.
-The University's email system will be unavailable from 12:30 pm on August 9th through 7:30 am on August 12th.
-Beginning the morning of August 12th, you will be able to access your campus email via Outlook for the Web.
+On Friday, August 9th the University's email system will changed.
+The Zimbra system retired and all email accounts were migrated to the Microsoft 365 cloud-based email service.
+The University's email system was unavailable from 12:30 pm on August 9th through 7:30 am on August 12th.
+Beginning the morning of August 12th, you were be able to access your campus email via Outlook for the Web.
 We are not supporting other means of getting your email, but you can look at options on our training page.
 But until we get everyone situated, the IT Service Desk will only take ticket issues for Outlook for the Web.

 On any browser you will be able to access your University email via https://webmail.louisiana.edu as well as the Mail icon in ULink, Moodle, & the UL Lafayette App.